Tag Archives: MR9

 • Ship out produced service items.

-• Print FedEx & UPS shipping labels that automatically include addresses from your MR9 database and your shipping preferences, and are tied to your FedEx/UPS account.
+• Print FedEx & UPS shipping labels that automatically include shipping addresses from your firm listings and your shipping preferences, and are tied to your FedEx/UPS account.
 If contact information is incorrect you can update it here and MR9 will update the contact’s listing.

 • Track UPS & FedEx shipments from inside MR9.